-Florida woman ID'd in fatal Wrigleyville hit-and-run that seriously injured another, ME says
+Woman killed in Wrigleyville hit-and-run recent breast cancer survivor, newly engaged

 Sophie Elizabeth Allen, from Orlando, Fla., was one of two women struck by an SUV in the 3500 block of N Fremont St. Saturday afternoon.

+"I have a few hurdles ahead of me.
+I am just getting back into the swing of things.
+I have a lot of support," she had said.

+She was in town visiting from Florida when she lost her life.

-Surveillance video captures the SUV police said is at the center of the fatal hit-and-run investigation.
+Surveillance video captured the SUV police said is at the center of the fatal hit-and-run investigation.

 The video shows a Gold BMW speeds down West Addison Street before turning at the last second onto North Fremont Street.